undp/digital-development-compass/README.md

+# Digital Nation Dashboard
+A snapshot of the digital state of a nation, this tool leverages our Inclusive Data Repository to visualize the various digital aspects of a country, allowing for comparisons against other countries, Region, Sub-Region, Intermediate-Region, Categories (eg SIDS, LDC, LLDC), Income level.
+It tracks progress over time and whether a country is improving or getting worse (and how dramatically).
+Within each country, data sets should be visualized in a way to tell the story of that data.
+For instance, showing a map of coverage of 4G data connectivity overlaid with population to identify gaps, or showing mobile data penetration differences between genders vs as a part of the whole population.

+# Inclusive Digital Data Repository
+Combining public international data sets on inclusive digital transformation with local country data sets

 # Digital Readiness Assessment
-A tool to provide rapid, high-level insights into a country's digital strengths and weaknesses.
+The Digital Nation Dashboard is key part of product.
+The tool provides rapid, high-level insights into a country's digital strengths and weaknesses.
 Intended as an "entry point" for increased engagement between governments, UNDP country offices, and a broad range of digital transformation experts.
 Through the lens of UNDP's Inclusive Whole-of-Society Digital Transformation Framework.

-# Inclusive Digital Data Repository
-Combining public international data sets on inclusive digital transformation with local country data sets

-# Digital Nation Dashboard
-Leverages the Data Repository to visualize the digital state of the nation, allowing for comparisons against other countries, Region, Sub-Region, Intermediate-Region,Categories (eg SIDS, LDC, LLDC), Income level.
-It's also important to track progress over time and whether a country is improving or getting worse (and how dramatically).
-Within each country, data sets should be visualized in a way to tell the story of that data.
-For instance, showing a map of coverage of 4G data connectivity overlaid with population to identify gaps, or showing mobile data penetration differences between genders vs as a part of the whole population.

 # Digital Nation Dashboard: Beta Wireframe
 <img width="443" alt="Digital Nation Dashboard - Wireframe Mockup January 2021" src="https://user-images.githubusercontent.com/109564/111353928-291fdf80-865c-11eb-845b-ee979bfc94b0.png">